open-sauced/semantic-release-conventional-config/README.md

 See each [plugin](#plugins) documentation for required installation and configuration steps.

 Set `DISABLE_DOCKER` to any value if you want to disable the docker docker plugin.

+Set `private` to true in `package.json` if yof want to disable docker.

+An example leveraging `node` and `docker` build artifacts can be found in [open-sauced](https://github.com/open-sauced/open-sauced/blob/main/.github/workflows/release.yml).

 ## 🤝 Contributing